Get 80% off your plan for your first 6 months.*

 Risks of over-using a line of credit

-Warning signs you're over-relying on credit:
+Watch for these warning signs that you're over-relying on credit:

-- You're regularly maxing out your limit
+• Regularly maxing out your limit

-- You're using new draws to repay old ones
+• Using new draws to repay old ones

 If you need finance for the medium to long term, a term loan with lower interest rates may be a better fit.
 If cash flow is the root issue, consider reviewing your accounts receivable process or speaking with your accountant.